TNO/Covid-SEIR/README.md

     #  column 5 - actual IC units used (may be estimated or 0)
     #  column 6 - actual hospilatized (put all to 0 to overwrite from estimates calculated from the hospital flow model)
 ```
-5 . output files
+6 . output files

 corona_mc/esmda will create several plots and a datafile in csv format in the output directory.

-Output file names start with the json name and corona_mc.py
+Output file names start with the json name.  corona_mc.py
-generates hindcast and forecast  (shown in paper appendix, and fig. 3) as well as ensemble plots.data
+generates hindcast and forecast  (shown in paper appendix,  fig. 3) as well as ensemble plots.data
 corona_esmda generates prior and posterior ensembles of dead, hospitalized, etc

 The csv file can be used for further post_processing, containing confidence intervals, which can be plotted with running